 DANNY (glum): Yes, dad.

 But there is something malicious in Jack's look.
-Jack, in the way he has of dropping his head and arching his brows when agitated, with this expression might be said to resemble the Minotaur, a man with a bull's head, a person whose mind could be considered as governed by unreasonable passion.
+In the way he has of dropping his head and arching his brows when agitated, Jack's expression might be said to resemble the Minotaur, a man with a bull's head, a person whose mind could be considered as governed by unreasonable passion.

 One realizes that, at least in the movie, it's Wendy who is the one observed working about the lodge.
 Though most of her activity concerns the kitchen, she will be observed working in the boiler room, which Stephen King in his book linked to the passions of rage.
 In the book, it was vitally important to keep the boiler within a safe range else it would blow the place up.
 Kubrick chose not to place that emphasis on the boiler, and doesn't have it blow up at the end, as it does in the book.

-Danny is also observed only playing with Wendy, never playing with Jack.
-Though Danny (in particular) and Wendy have spent time exploring the hotel and its grounds, Jack, at least in the movie, is depicted as having almost no interest, confining himself largely to the Colorado Lounge.
+Danny is observed only playing with Wendy, never playing with Jack.
+Though Danny and Wendy have spent time exploring the hotel and its grounds, Jack, at least in the movie, is depicted as having almost no interest, confining himself largely to the Colorado Lounge.

 Yet it is Jack here who feels pressed, overwhelmed with work.
-The most obvious explanation is that he's overwhelmed by the book he's had difficulty writing, but the feeling arises that he is perhaps exhausted by the weight of decades of caretaking this massive lodge.
+The most obvious explanation is that he's overwhelmed by the book he's had difficulty writing, but one may instead wonder if he is perhaps exhausted by the weight of decades of caretaking this massive lodge.
+History overwhelms him.